James Morris (Canada West politician): Political career

 Morris was appointed justice of the peace in 1825.
 He was elected in a by-election to represent Leeds County in the Legislative Assembly of Upper Canada from 1837 to 1840.
 He stated that he was a conservative, wishing to maintain the British connection.
 Following the merger of Upper Canada and Lower Canada in 1841, he again represented Leeds in the first Legislative Assembly of the Province of Canada from 1841 to 1844.

 Morris was a consistent vote for Reform.
 In the first session of the first Parliament, he joined most of the moderate Reformers in voting in support of the union of the Canadas, but also voted with the more radical Reformers under Robert Baldwin in opposing the government of the Governor General, Lord Sydenham.
 In subsequent sessions of the first Parliament, he generally voted with Baldwin's group, opposing the positions of the Governors General.

 In 1844, he was appointed to the Legislative Council.
-He was speaker of the Legislative Council from 1853 to 1854 and in 1858.
+He was speaker of the Legislative Council from 1853 to 1854 and was appointed again for the Brown-Dorian administration in 1858.

 From 1851 to 1854, in 1858, and from 1862 to 1863, Morris was a member of the Executive Council of the Province.
 In 1851, he became the first Postmaster General for the Province of Canada, serving ex officio on the Board of Railway Commissioners and representing the government on the board of the Grand Trunk Railway.
 He served as receiver general from 1862 until 1863.

+Military service

+Throughout his career Morris held a series of commissions in the Upper Canada Militia.
+He was appointed a Lieutenant in the 2nd Battalion of Carleton Militia in the Johnstown District on August 20, 1821.
+In June 1828, he was promoted to Lieutenant-Colonel and took command of the 3rd Leeds Light Infantry.

+In November 1838, during the Rebellions of 1837-38, Morris commanded the Brockville Embodied Militia, placed on active service in Brockville on November 20.
+The Embodied Militia remained on guard in the town until January 1839.

+Lt-Col. Morris was appointed to command of the 1st Battalion of Leeds Militia on November 5, 1846.